pdoehle/swc-notes/sql-ecol.md

 - Define SQLite data types.

 ### Goals
-- Questions: How has the hindfoot length and weight of Dipodomys species changed over time?
+- Questions: How has the hind-foot length and weight of Dipodomys species changed over time?
 What is the average weight of each species, per year?
 - To answer these kinds of questions, we often need to do the following types of data operations:
   - Select subsets of the data (rows and columns).
   - Group subsets of data.